 Fruit of the Loom (FOTL) is one of the largest US apparel manufacturers and marketers.
-The company was expanding, and the executives wanted to know if it would be beneficial, in terms of shipping costs, to add a new distribution center (DC) on the east/west coasts of the US, or to redistribute products to a pre-existing DC.
-The contractors decided to simulate the whole supply chain in order to visualize DC locations on a GIS map, and the supply network between them.
-Focusing on wholesales, the company considered distributors as customers.
+The company was expanding, and the executives wanted to know if it would be beneficial, in terms of shipping costs, to add a new distribution center (DC) in the US, or to redistribute products to a pre-existing DC.
+The contractors decided to simulate the whole supply chain in order to visualize DC locations on a GIS map, and the supply networks between them.
+Focusing on wholesalers, the company considered distributors as customers.
 No small packages or end-users were involved in this case.

 - Distribution centers (location, number of units, overhead cost, startup cost)

-- Customers (location, demand rate, total shipments, distance, shipment type etc.)
+- Customers, or wholesalers (location, demand rate, total shipments, distance, shipment type etc.)

 - Trucks and trains (location, units, owner, destination)

-In Scenario#2, the original DC was used with rerouting the shipment to other DCs, located on the east and west coasts of the US.
+In Scenario #2, the original DC was used, rerouting the shipment to other existing DCs, located on the east and west coasts of the US.
 The scenario resulted in a 42% cost reduction.

-In Scenario#3, the network with the original DC was incremented with a new DC in GIS-location, defined by location-allocation analysis.
+In Scenario #3, the network with the original DC was incremented with a new DC in optimal GIS-location.
 Cost reduction appeared as 32%.

-Scenario#4 included the original DC rerouting products through another already existing DC and a new DC in optimal GIS-location.
+Scenario #4 included the original DC, rerouting products through another already existing DC on the west coast and a new DC in an optimal GIS-location.
 The scenario's results showed about a 45% cost reduction in the supply chain.

-The report on the model runs for each DC could be exported as an Excel file.
+The reports on the model runs for each DC could be exported as an Excel file.

-After the experiments, the model was extended with the following agents to adjust to international supply chain:
+After the experiments, the model was extended with the following agents to adjust for an international supply chain: